duniter/duniter/doc/HDC.md

 The format of `udid2` is defined in [OpenUDC specifications](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_Authentication_Mechanisms.draft.txt#L164).

-### Representing an OpenPGP certificate
+### ASCII-armored format

-Classically, OpenPGP keys can be represented in ASCII-Armored format which allows it to be transfered in a textual way.
+Classically, OpenPGP keys can be represented in ASCII-armored format which allows it to be transfered in a textual way.

 An example of such a certificate could be: